hjorthjort/hjorthjort.github.io/_posts/2021-03-15-specialization.markdown

 hardly even the people managing it understand how it came to be.

-How could the call center worker at Big Corp trigger any empathy in the the angry customer, when the customer is angry because they belive Big Corp tricked him in to signing a subscription they didn't want -- when actually, the shady salesman was from another company working on commission, evading responsibility by being unreachable and mostly invisible, while working under the big name
+How could the call center worker at Big Corp trigger any empathy in the the angry customer, when the customer is angry because they believe Big Corp tricked him in to signing a subscription they didn't want -- when actually, the shady salesman was from another company working on commission, evading responsibility by being unreachable and mostly invisible, while working under the big name